 The Group experiences strong growth in demand for unsubsidised biomethane.
-If competition increases for this type of biomethane from existing producers or should there be production delays or construction delays from producers with supply contracts in place, then ReFuels Group might struggle to maintain adequate inventories or access to supply to meet customer demand.
-This could lead to challenges in fulfilling customer interest and meeting contractual obligations of hedging activities, affecting risk management decision and customer satisfaction.
+If competition increases for this type of biomethane from existing producers, or should there be production delays or construction delays from producers with supply contracts in place, then ReFuels Group might struggle to maintain adequate inventories or access to supply to meet customer demand.
+This could lead to challenges in fulfilling customer interest and meeting contractual obligations of hedging activities, affecting risk management decisions and customer satisfaction.
+Being a large buyer of biomethane in Europe through RTFS is an important measure to reduce this risk, and with an increasing scale the Group has the possibility to execute with speed and scale to achieve necessary volumes and favorable prices.